 A 25-km tramping track into Urewera National Park from the upper reaches of the Hangaroa River, starting at the end of Waimaha Road.
 The track is named for Rua Kēnana, a Tūhoe prophet and religious leader.

 Settlement 25 km south of Gisborne on State Highway 2, home to Ngai Tāmanuhiri, the smallest of the Tūranga iwi.
 Close to the village is the Wherowhero Lagoon where, according to tradition, the Horouta waka (canoe) lies.
-The white cliff headland named Young Nick's Head by Captain James Cook is a stone’s throw from Muriwai.
+The white cliff headland named Young Nick's Head by Lieutenant James Cook is a stone’s throw from Muriwai.
 While Cook named it after his surgeon’s boy, Nicholas Young, who first saw land on 6 October 1769, it is known to Ngāi Tāmanuhiri and other iwi as Te Kurī-a-Pāoa, meaning the dog of Pāoa, as this was what it was said to look like.

 Rugged hill country, in 2011 mostly planted in exotic forest, adjoining the coast south of Muriwai.
 It is crossed by both State Highway 2 and the Napier–Gisborne railway, the latter with the aid of many tunnels.
 At the summit on State Highway 2 a lookout offers a majestic view of Poverty Bay.
 On the coast are Whareongaonga, the landing place in 1868 of Te Kooti and those who escaped with him from Wharekauri (the Chatham Islands), and Paritū, a bluff marking the southern boundary of the Horouta waka district.